JasperBoom/genomescan/README.md

 # GenomeScan Internship Repository
 A repository that contains all scripts and other documents used on the GenomeScan HPC for back-up purposes.
+This includes testing different tools and the snakemake tutorial.

 ## Author(s)
 * [Jasper Boom](https://github.com/JasperBoom)